The beautiful Disappointment.

 Dr. Otto KLein Dr. Otto KLein

-The most efficient disappointment; yourself.
+The most efficient disappointment is always yourself.

 There is a disappointment more efficient than any other.
 It requires no external audience, no tribunal, no revised projections from people who love you in the particular way that makes things worse.
 It runs entirely on internal infrastructure: the daily comparison between what you believed you would become and the person currently loading the dishwasher.
 I